• How it works

 Gratuity in case of disabled employee

-If an worker or employee becomes disabled due to a disease or an accident and as a result is not be able to perform the task which he/she was performing prior to such disability, however, is re-employed on some other task/job on reduced wages, he/she shall be paid gratuity as follows:
+If a worker or employee becomes disabled due to a disease or an accident and, as a result, is not able to perform the task which he/she was performing prior to such disability, however, is re-employed on some other task/job on reduced wages, he/she shall be paid gratuity as follows:

 1. For the period preceding the disablement: On the basis of last drawn wages by the employee at the time of disablement.